BARBADOS

 Cite this page

-Please be aware that many of the works in this project contain racist and offensive language and descriptions of punishment and enslavement that may be difficult to read.
-However, this language and these descriptions reveal the horrors of slavery.
-Please take care when transcribing these materials, and see our Ethics Statement and About page.
+Some of the works in this project contain racist and offensive language and descriptions that may be difficult or disturbing to read.
+Please take care when reading these materials, and see our Ethics Statement and About page.

 Book cover of Barbados Slave Code